m8ttyB/secretmustache/README.md

-secretmustach.com
+secretmustache.com
 ===================

 This is the repository for my blog [secretmustache.com].
-It uses [Pelican], a static blog generator written in [Python].
+It uses [Pelican] a static blog generator written in [Python].

-If you find errors or would like to submit amendments to my blog (or even submit an article), I would be more than happy to merge your pull request.
+If you find errors or would like to submit amendments to my blog (or even submit an article) I would be more than happy to merge your pull request.
 Simply submit patches to the .md and .rst files.
 Don't worry about generating the .html output with [Pelican].

 The following [contributors] have submitted pull requests to [secretmustache.com].